AWHKU/AWHKU.github.io/_pages/funding.md

 # Funding
 ## Research work in our laboratory is generously supported by:
+- Health@InnoHK - Centre for Oncology and Immunology, Innovation and Technology Commission of the HKSAR 2020

 - NSFC Excellent Young Scientists Fund (Hong Kong and Macau) 2020 (PI)

 - RGC TBRS 2020/2021 (co-PI)